 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options, warrants, or RSUs held by that person that are currently exercisable or exercisable within 60 days of the Beneficial Ownership Date are deemed outstanding, but are not deemed outstanding for computing the percentage ownership of any other person.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options or warrants held by that person that are currently exercisable or exercisable within 60 days of the Beneficial Ownership Date, or issuable pursuant to RSUs which are subject to vesting and settlement conditions expected to occur within 60 days of the Beneficial Ownership Date, are deemed outstanding, but are not deemed outstanding for computing the percentage ownership of any other person.
 The information does not necessarily indicate beneficial ownership for any other purpose, including for purposes of Sections 13(d) and 13(g) of the Securities Act.

-Percentage of beneficial ownership and voting power prior to the offering are based on shares of our Class A common stock and shares of our Class B common stock outstanding as of the Beneficial Ownership Date, after giving effect to the Capital Stock Conversion, the Class B Reclassification, the RSU Settlement, and the filing and effectiveness of our amended and restated certificate of incorporation.
+Percentage of beneficial ownership and voting power prior to the offering are based on no shares of our Class A common stock and 163,587,670 shares of our Class B common stock outstanding as of the Beneficial Ownership Date, after giving effect to the Capital Stock Conversion, the Class B Reclassification, the RSU Settlement, and the filing and effectiveness of our amended and restated certificate of incorporation.

-Percentage of beneficial ownership and voting power after the offering assumes the sale of shares of Class A common stock by us in this offering, resulting in shares of our Class A common stock and shares of our Class B common stock deemed outstanding after the offering, assuming the underwriters do not exercise their option to purchase additional shares of Class A common stock from us.
+Percentage of beneficial ownership and voting power after the offering assumes the sale of 15,300,000 shares of Class A common stock by us in this offering and 163,587,670 shares of our Class B common stock deemed outstanding after the offering, assuming the RSU Settlement and that the underwriters do not exercise their option to purchase additional shares of Class A common stock from us.